 The biggest mistake of a manufacturing company manager is not counting how much money the company losses during downtime.
 Even five minutes of downtime can potentially harm you in large numbers!

-These downtime losses include no productivity from employees, no items are produced, potential working hours that must be rescheduled, equipment repair costs, time wasted serving customer complaints (helpdesk system), and damage to the company’s image.
+These downtime losses include no productivity from employees, no items being produced, potential working hours that must be rescheduled, equipment repair costs, time wasted serving customer complaints (helpdesk system), and damage to the company’s image.